playframework/play-slick/README.md

 Play 2.2.x and Slick 1.0.x is supported by the 0.5.x series.
 The Play 2.1 was supported in the 0.4.x series.

-From Play 2.3 this module will be integrated into Play.
+This plugin has its own release cycle and will therefore not be integrated into core Play.

 Please read more about usage on the [wiki](https://github.com/freekh/play-slick/wiki/Usage)